Ketshia-Aziza/ArewaDS-Fellowship/README.md

 # ArewaDS-Fellowship
-This for submiting my assignment
+This is for submiting my assignment